zhlhaohao/deepwiki-open/README.md

 ## ✨ Features

-- **Instant Documentation**: Turn any GitHub repo into a wiki in seconds
+- **Instant Documentation**: Turn any GitHub or GitLab repo into a wiki in seconds
 - **Smart Analysis**: AI-powered understanding of code structure and relationships
 - **Beautiful Diagrams**: Automatic Mermaid diagrams to visualize architecture and data flow
 - **Easy Navigation**: Simple, intuitive interface to explore the wiki